pedrommcarrasco/Brooklyn/README.md

 ## License ⛔

 Brooklyn's available under the MIT license.
 See the [LICENSE](https://github.com/pedrommcarrasco/Fluky/blob/master/LICENSE) file for more information.
+Logo & original animations are Apple's property.